Start Printed Page 5036

 Comment: One commenter noted the possibility that limiting applications to projects that select eligible GEAR UP students using the cohort approach could lead to overrepresentation of applications from certain geographic parts of the country.
 The commenter suggested that the Department consider having applicants identify their proposed projects as urban, rural, or suburban, and in the selection process give preference to applicants whose projects would serve urban and rural schools.

 Discussion: The Department agrees that the demonstration project should not unnecessarily disadvantage projects based upon the geographic location of their schools, particularly those serving schools in rural areas.
 That is why we are revising paragraph (a) in Section I of Priority 1 to specify that the applicant's high schools must each serve a minimum ninth grade class-size of 30 GEAR UP participants.
 Historical data from State GEAR UP grantees indicate that high schools using the cohort approach have an average of far more than 30 participants in the ninth grade cohorts.
 Therefore, we believe that reducing the minimum number of participants to 30 will be sufficient to address any concerns about geographic distribution and that no other actions are required.
 The Department believes that urban schools do not need special priority.
 As applicants for grants under this demonstration project are State GEAR UP grantees, the size of schools that a State identifies for inclusion in the proposed project should have no impact on the quality of the applications.
 Hence reducing the required size of the ninth grade cohort to 30 will not negatively impact larger urban schools.
 Moreover, these urban schools already make up a large portion of existing GEAR UP projects.
-Finally, the Department has found no correlation between a State GEAR UP grantee's geographic location and its choice to administer a cohort- or priority-based approach.
+Finally, the Department has found no correlation between a State GEAR UP grantee's geographic location and its choice to Start Printed Page 5040administer a cohort- or priority-based approach.

 Changes: We have revised paragraph (a) of Priority 1 to state that the schools that an applicant would serve must have at least 30 GEAR UP participants who will be in ninth grade during the 2013-2014 or 2014-2015 academic year (depending on whether they received their new GEAR UP award in FY 2011 or FY 2012).